Katrin D. Mayer-Barber, Dr. rer. nat. (Ph.D.)

 Biography

-Dr. Mayer-Barber received her diploma in biology from the University of Würzburg, Germany, in 2002.
-In 2003 she came to the United States for her Ph.D. thesis work in the laboratory of Dr. Markus Mohrs at the Trudeau Institute in Saranac Lake, New York.
-There she specialized on multi-parameter flow-cytometry analysis of pulmonary CD4 effector T cells after viral and parasitic infections and studied immune cell-derived interferon responses in vivo.
-She obtained her doctoral degree in 2006 from the University of Würzburg, Germany and joined NIAID in 2007 as a postdoctoral fellow in the Laboratory of Parasitic Diseases.
-There she studied pulmonary innate effector cells, such as inflammatory monocytes and dendritic cells, and delineated the role of inflammatory mediators including IL-1, type I Interferons and prostaglandins in host resistance to tuberculosis.
-Dr. Mayer-Barber was awarded the Earl Stadtman Tenure-Track Investigator position in the NIAID Laboratory of Clinical Infectious Diseases in 2015.
-Her work is focused on innate immune effector cells, inflammatory cytokines and lipid mediators as targets for improved adjuvant design, and host-directed therapies for TB and other lung infections and in murine and nonhuman primate models of disease.
+Katrin (Kat) Mayer-Barber received her diploma in biology from the University of Würzburg, Germany, in 2002.
+In 2003, she came to the United States for her Ph.D. thesis work in the laboratory of Dr. Markus Mohrs at the Trudeau Institute in Saranac Lake, New York.
+There, she specialized in multi-parameter flow-cytometry analysis of pulmonary CD4 effector T cells and their interferon responses in vivo.
+She obtained her doctoral degree in 2006 from the University of Würzburg, Germany, and joined NIAID in 2007 as a postdoctoral fellow with Alan Sher.
+There, she studied pulmonary innate effector cells, such as inflammatory monocytes and dendritic cells, and delineated the role of inflammatory mediators, including IL-1, type I Interferons, and prostaglandins in host resistance to tuberculosis, a chronic pulmonary disease.
+Dr. Mayer-Barber was awarded the Earl Stadtman Tenure-Track Investigator position in the NIAID Laboratory of Clinical Immunology and Microbiology in 2015.
+Since then, her work has focused on innate immune effector cells, inflammatory cytokines, and lipid mediators in pulmonary immune responses in both murine and nonhuman primate models of disease.